orlandowzk97/cubesat/README.md

-# cubesat
+# CubeSat   Z-Sat
-This repository is a part of my contributions to Zenith Cubesat
+This repository is a part of my contributions to Zenith Cubesat.
+For instructions, read the zenith.h tutorial, in this repository.
+For questions, send-me an email to joaomathesouza@gmail.com